bitgold7/bitcoin/doc/operator-guide.md

 Use the `getnetworkinfo`, `getstakinginfo`, and `getblockchaininfo` RPC commands to monitor node health.
 For production deployments integrate with external monitoring systems to track resource usage and network connectivity.

+## Block and Mempool Limits

+By default the node enforces a maximum block weight of 20,000,000 weight units and a block-wide budget of 100,000 signature operations.
+Individual transactions are limited by policy to 400,000 weight units.
+The functional test suite includes coverage that constructs and mines a full 20&nbsp;M weight block containing a transaction exercising the entire 100&nbsp;k sigop allotment to ensure both consensus and mempool acceptance remain stable, even when `-bgdpriority` is enabled.

 ## Upgrades

 Stay current with new releases.
 Stop the daemon, install the update, and restart.
 For minimal downtime consider running redundant nodes and updating them in sequence.